 Notice the right sidebar area that allows for comments.
 This allows me to send a screenshot, GIF, or video to a colleague and they can add their questions, feedback, etc. Much more useful and productive than a run-of-the-mill screen grab tool!

 As a developer, you probably love to share your productivity and workflow tips with others.
 Or maybe you just want to show a series of complex steps in a single recording without the need to take multiple, annotated screenshots.
-CloudApp's video recording feature is great for this.
+CloudApp's video recording feature is a great code review tool.

-And once again, as with GIFs and screenshots, the media page for the video allows comments.
+And once again, as with creating GIFs and screenshot editing, the media page for the video allows comments.
 In this example, I've added a comment to explain how I did a "find" inside the script, which might not be obvious when playing the video.

-That screenshot is annotated with CloudApp, and the annotated file is itself available for comments and feedback from anyone who views the link as a logged-in user of CloudApp.
+That image is annotated with CloudApp's screenshot annotation tool, and the annotated file is itself available for comments and feedback from anyone who views the link as a logged-in user of CloudApp.

 While I'm on the subject of workflow, one practical way CloudApp can be used is sharing workflows in a terminal window.
 So if you're trying to share with a colleague something that's supposed to happen as the result of a terminal command, a quick GIF can do the trick.
 In this GIF, I'm installing Yeoman, the popular front-end scaffolding tool.